Prajwal115/yt-design-challenge/README.md

 🌀 **Concept: “The Wormhole”**

+*Please read the Figma file once for the entire rational*

 My prototype introduces a “Wormhole”—a dynamic visual portal that:
 	•	Appears automatically when another device is detected with YouTube open
 	•	Shows a live thumbnail of the current video